(Continued from Part I)

 Operation Vijay marked the 5th phase, where Indian forces recaptured Jhanger and Rajauri.
-The Pakistani forces meanwhile laid seige on Leh and Kargil.
+The Pakistani forces meanwhile laid siege on Leh and Kargil.
 Indian forces took Keran and Gurais.
-Gilgit Scouts of Pakistani forces, had major victories in Leh, Skardu and pushed further into Ladakh.
+Gilgit Scouts of Pakistani forces had major victories in Leh, Skardu, and pushed further into Ladakh.

-This was the time when messages were sent back to Indian Government by the forces for additional ammunition and reinforcements.
-The British officers, however, along with Lor Mountbatten suggested going to UN for a cease fire.
-Sheikh Abdullah, who had been put in charge of Kashmir, suggested to Nehru that India could win in plebiscite.
+This was the time when messages were sent back to the Indian Government by the forces for additional ammunition and reinforcements.
+The British officers, however, along with Lor Mountbatten suggested going to UN for a cease-fire.
+Sheikh Abdullah, who had been put in charge of Kashmir, suggested to Nehru that India could win in a plebiscite.

-This set the stage for India’s going in position of cease-fire, withdrawal of forces and plebiscite once things returned to normal.
-The UNCIP resolution. of August 13, 1948 were adopted by the UN on January 5, 1949.
+This set the stage for India’s going in a position of a cease-fire, withdrawal of forces, and plebiscite once things returned to normal.
+The UNCIP resolution. of August 13, 1948, were adopted by the UN on January 5, 1949.

-With this started one of the bloodiest and damning chapters of Indian sub-continent.
+With this started one of the bloodiest and damning chapters of the Indian sub-continent.